 tanks by British

 Vimy Ridge (Apr.
-1917, France) - Byng (British) captured the ridge from Germans
+1917, France) - Julian Byng (British) captured the ridge from Germans

 Hindenberg / Siegfried Line, but was then driven back; first large-scale use of tanks